Jurong Town Hall MRT station: History

 On 9 May 2018, LTA announced that Jurong Town Hall station would be part of the proposed Jurong Region Line (JRL).
 The station will be constructed as part of Phase 2, JRL (East), consisting of 7 stations between Tengah and Pandan Reservoir, and is expected to be completed in 2028.

 Contract J109 for the design and construction of Jurong Town Hall Station and associated viaducts was awarded to Daewoo Engineering & Construction Co.
 Pte Ltd - Yongnam Engineering and Construction Pte Ltd Joint Venture at a sum of S$320.4 million in July 2020.
 Construction is expected to start in 2020.
 Contract J109 also includes the design and construction of the Toh Guan and Pandan Reservoir stations and the 3.6 km associated viaducts.

 Initially expected to open in 2027, the restrictions on the construction due to the COVID-19 pandemic has led to delays in the JRL line completion, and the date was pushed to 2028.

 Location

 The station complex will be next to Jurong Town Hall Road, at the junction with the International Business Park (IBP) roundabout.
 It is located in the Jurong East planning area between the International Business Park and Lakeside Subzones.
+It is also one of the three MRT stations slated to serve the Jurong Lake District.

-The station will have six exits on each side of the Jurong Town Hall Road.
+The station will have six exits total, on either side of the Jurong Town Hall Road.

-The station will serve Jurong Town Hall Bus Interchange, which serves Bus Services 78/A, 79/T, 160/A, and 870.
+Although the station shares the namesake with Jurong Town Hall Bus Interchange, which serves Bus Services 78/A, 79/T, 160/A, and 87, and cross border CW buses, it is further from the bus interchange than Jurong East MRT.